githubjeka/lanViewer/README.md

 View information on a computer hardware

 #### Installation
-1.Create a folder modules / lanViewer and copy the contents of the repository.
+1. Create a folder modules / lanViewer and copy the contents of the repository.
-2.Just add the code in the configuration file:
+2. Just add the code in the configuration file:

 `'modules'=>array(
     'lanViewer',